golioth/reference-design-can-asset-tracker/README.rst

 Golioth Features
 ****************

+This app implements:

-This app currently implements Over-the-Air (OTA) firmware updates, Settings Service, Logging, and RPC.
+* Over-the-Air (OTA) firmware updates
+* LightDB Stream for recording periodic GPS and weather sensor readings to the ``gps`` endpoint.
+* Settings Service to adjust the delay between recording GPS readings, and the delay between sending cached readings to Golioth
+* Remote Logging
+* Remote Procedure call (RPC) to reboot the device

 Settings Service
 ================